lyokha/nginx-haskell-module/README.md

 to choose versions and dependencies is taking clauses with the latest version.
 We must track dependencies down and collect all sub-dependencies recursively (*deepseq* and its dependencies and sub-dependencies etc.).
-It looks boring and I wish I knew an automatic way for such dependency tracking.
+It looks boring and I wish I knew an automatic way for such dependency tracking[^1].
 Finally the following list of libraries to build was collected: *ghc-prim*, *integer-gmp*, *deepseq*, *array*, *bytestring*, *directory*, *filepath*, *template-haskell*, *time*, *unix*, *pretty* and *safe* (I excluded *base* and *ngx-export* from the